General Considerations for All Donations

 The ABRC accepts seed stocks that are unique and which either are likely to be useful to researchers and/or possess genetic attributes which should be preserved.
 Arabidopsis seeds of the following general categories are collected: 1) mutants, 2) ecotypes, 3) mapping lines and populations, 4) T-DNA lines, 5) transposon lines, 6) transgenic lines, 7) chromosomal variants, 8) background and reference lines and 9) related species.
 Stock acquisition goals are set by the ABRC Advisory Committee.
 The above basic criteria for suitability of stocks translate to somewhat different specific consideration for each class of stocks as follows:

-The criteria of usefulness to the community and our ability to accommodate the stocks have been employed for DNA stock acquisitions.
-With the increasing efforts being concentrated on genomics, the DNA acquisition sought and acquired reflect this trend.
-General acquisition requirements for DNA are as follows: 1) DNA must be characterized in some way so that it has some potential interest to the Arabidopsis community, 2) DNA should be free of contamination from other DNA sources and 3) it should be provided in a stable form so that decomposition does not occur during storage.
+The criteria of usefulness to the community and our ability to accommodate the stocks are employed for evaluating other stock acquisitions.
+General acquisition requirements are as follows: 1) Stocks must be characterized in some way so that they have some potential interest to the Arabidopsis or wider plant science community, 2) stocks should be free of contamination and 3) they should be provided in a stable form so that decomposition does not occur during storage.
 Attributes affecting acquisition decisions for specific classes of stocks are as follows:

-- Individual clones: Clones should represent a cloned sequence of a gene or cDNA not yet in the collection, or a clone of a unique allele, or be useful for physical or genetic mapping, or be of special use for Arabidopsis researchers.
-It is preferable that new clone acquisitions be described in a publication; exceptions are made for stocks of special interest.
+Plasmids should represent a cloned sequence of a gene or cDNA not yet in the collection, or a clone of a unique allele, or be useful for Arabidopsis and other plant research.
+It is preferable that new plasmid acquisitions be described in a publication; exceptions are made for stocks of special interest.

 Requirements Regarding Form and Quantity of Donations